CameronJRAllan/CameronJRAllan.github.io/cv.md

 ### Leadership
 #### Faculty Board
+Kilburn Volunteers Group January 2017 - Present
+* I run, alongside a research associate at the university, a volunteer group with outreach links to the community, aiming to improve computer literacy for those at risk of homelessness, or part of vulnerable groups in society.
+The Mustard Tree April 2016 - Present
+* I spend 1 day a week teaching an IT class in the Northern Quarter of Manchester.
-University of Manchester September 2015 - Present
+University of Manchester September 2015 - 2017
 * Representing my department as part of the greater University faculty board.
 Department Student-Staff Committee
-University of Manchester October 2015 - Present
+University of Manchester October 2015 - 2017
 * Elected by my peers to represent my year group within the department.

 ### Achievements
 #### Language Studies:
-Selected to be sponsored by my University to study abroad in Beijing, China during March-April 2016 as part of a Mandarin language exchange program.
+Selected to be sponsored by my University to study abroad in Beijing, China during March-April 2016 as part of a Mandarin language exchange program, and to learn about business practices in Asia.

+#### StudentHack V
+#### StudentHack VI

 #### Skills
 Advanced: HTML, CSS, UNIX Administration